IBM/ibm-spectrum-scale-ibm-cloud-schematics/README.md

 Do you want to continue teardown [y/N]: y
 2022-04-21 14:13:33,844 - INFO - Proceeding for tear down ..
 2022-04-21 14:13:33,844 - INFO - Obtaining necessary permissions to destroy cluster resources
-2022-04-21 14:13:34,695 - INFO - Proceeding to destroy the IBM Spectrum Scale cluster
+2022-04-21 14:13:34,695 - INFO - Proceeding to destroy the IBM Storage Scale cluster
 2022-04-21 14:13:34,695 - INFO - This may take a few minutes to complete.

 ```
 **Note:**
-* For the best user experience with Spectrum scale cluster destruction process, always log into Bootstrap node first and run the above destroy command.
+* For the best user experience with Storage scale cluster destruction process, always log into Bootstrap node first and run the above destroy command.
 Wait a while for the resources related to storage and compute to be deleted.
 * Once the above specified command is ran successful, login to IBM Cloud account and access schematics to destroy the resources from the workspace.

 ### Steps to access storage and compute GUI